-Country US Position Chief Financial Officer Chief i mancial Officer 5.
-List names and addresses of all shareholders, members, or partners of the firm.
-If the shareholder is not an individual, list the individual shareholders/partners/members.
-If a Publicly held Corporation, include a copy of the 10K in lieu of completing this section.
-If none, explain.
-URS Corporation - New York is 100% owned by URS Corporation, 300 California St, 4th Floor, San Francisco, CA 90104, which is ultimately owned by AECOM, a Delaware Corp that is publicly traded on the NYSE under the symbol ACM.
-See Attached 10K 1 File(s) uploaded AECOM 10K.pdf No shareholders, members, or partners have been attached to this form.
+AECOM USA, Inc. is owned by AECOM Technical Services Inc., and is ultimately owned by AECOM, a Delaware Corporation that is publicly traded on the New York Stock Exchange and under the symbol ACM.
+1 File(s) uploaded AECOM 10K Nov 2020.pdf No shareholders, members, or partners have been attached to this form.
 6. List all affiliated and related companies and their relationship to the firm entered on line 1. above (if none, enter "None").
 Attach a separate disclosure form for each affiliated or subsidiary company that may take part in the performance of this contract.
 Such disclosure shall be updated to include affiliated or subsidiary companies not previously disclosed that participate in the performance of the contract.
-Please see attached.
-None of the affiliates listed will take part in the performance of the contract.
-1 File(s) uploaded URSNY Affiliates.pdf 7.
+See attached list of affiliates (other entities owned by AECOM Technical Services, Inc. and Subsidiary entities owned by AECOM USA, Inc.) 1 File(s) uploaded Nassau CCV Q6.pdf 7.
 List all lobbyists whose services were utilized at any stage in this matter (i.e., pre-bid, bid, post-bid, etc.).
 If none, enter "None."
-The term "lobbyist" means any and every person or organization retained, employed or designated by any clien to influence - or promote a matter before - Nassau County, its agencies, boards, commissions, department heads, legislators or committees, including but not limited to the Open Space and Parks Advisory Committee and Planning Commission.
+The term "lobbyist" means any and every person or organization retained, employed or designated by any client to influence - or promote a matter before - Nassau County, its agencies, boards, commissions, department heads, legislators or committees, including but not limited to the Open Space and Parks Advisory Committee and Planning Commission.
 Such matters include, but are not limited to, requests for proposals, development or improvement of real property subject to County regulation, procurements.
 The term "lobbyist" does not include any officer, director, trustee, employee, counsel or agent of the County of Nassau, or State of New York, when discharging his or her official duties.
 Are there lobbyists involved in this matter?
 YES NO X (a) Name, title, business address and telephone number of lobbyist(s): None (b) Describe lobbying activity of each lobbyist.
 See below for a complete description of lobbying activities.
-None (c) List whether and where the person/organization is registered as a lobbyist (e.g., Nassau County, New York State): None his/her knowledge, true and accurate.

-8. VERIFICATION: This section must be signed by a principal of the consultant, contractor or Vendor authorized as a signatory of the firm for the purpose of executing Contracts.
+None None (c) List whether and where the person/organization is registered as a lobbyist (e.g., Nassau County, New York State): None 8.
+VERIFICATION: This section must be signed by a principal of the consultant, contractor or Vendor authorized as a signatory of the firm for the purpose of executing Contracts.

-The undersigned affirms and so swears that he/she has read and understood the foregoing statements and they are, to
+The undersigned affirms and so swears that he/she has read and understood the foregoing statements and they are, to his/her knowledge, true and accurate.